Misteri Dilaila: Plot

 The story follows a young couple named Jefri (Zul Ariffin) and Dilaila (Elizabeth Tan) who are on vacation at a bungalow house in Fraser's Hill, Pahang.
 During their first night in the house, Jefri is disturbed by strange events, only to find out the next day that his wife has gone missing.

 Jefri meets Inspector Azman (Rosyam Nor) and tells that his wife comes from a very wealthy family and the bungalow is his in-law's wedding gift to him.
 Jefri also explains that he is worried about his wife's disappearance since she is not a good driver, implying that she might have met with an accident.
-Later that night, Jefri is visited by a local Imam (Namron) who claims that Dilaila was staying with him and he has now convinced her to return to her husband.
+Later that night, Jefri is visited by a local Imam Aziz (Namron) who claims that Dilaila was staying with him and he has now convinced her to return to her husband.
 When Jefri sees Dilaila, he reveals that she is not his wife; but the girl knows details of their lives and Jefri is discredited by the evidences.
 Is a stranger impersonating Dilaila or is Jefri delusional?